PrithipalKhalsa/summit-spray-site/src/pages/blog/2021-07-01-how-to-steering-the-conversation-to-spray-about-your-send.md

 ---
 ![](/img/pexels-allan-mas-5383538.jpg)

 Picture this: you just sent your first 5.12 over the weekend but your gym crush is droning on and on about her dying father.
 Narts!
 Will you ever get to mention your greatness?
-Are you Worried the conversation might not turn your way?
+Are you worried the conversation might not turn your way?
 Checkout these tips to help you spray about every nook and cranny of your significant ascent.

 1. **Find something in common with the current conversations and link it to your send**